labinthewild/LITW-study-templates/README.md

 ## Explore the database

-The template is configured to write data to a SQLite3 database.
+The template is configured to write data to a SQLite3 database, a file-based, server-free database.
+There is no server to configure, and as soon as the installation instructions above are run the database connection should start working.

 The database's file can be found at `api/db/template.db`.
 To examine data written to this database, you may use the `sqlite3` command line tool, or you may install a GUI such as [DB Browser for SQLite](http://sqlitebrowser.org/).

+If using the GUI, you may open the SQLite3 database file directly and examine its contents or make changes.